LaRamenNoodles/pycord/README.md

 `PyCord` is a client for [Discord Gateway](https://discord.com/developers/docs/topics/gateway), written in Python.

-Connection to gateway is established through WebSockets.
+Connection to gateway is established through WebSocket connection.

 This client is compatible with Python 3.